tarwn/lessthandot-hugo/blogs/content/posts/2014-11-20-nominated-for-author-of-the-year.md

 ---
 <p style="text-align: justify">
-  I have the great pleasure to announce that I have been nominated for the “Author of the Year” award at the <a href="http://www.mssqltips.com/">MSSQLTips </a>website.
+  I have the great pleasure to announce that I have been nominated for the "Author of the Year" award at the <a href="http://www.mssqltips.com/">MSSQLTips </a>website.
 This means however I have to persuade people to vote for me, hence this blog post 😉
 </p>

 <p style="text-align: justify">